Conclusion: Gambling agreements aren't null and void

 Does this provide the necessary clarity?

-The Attorney General concluded that the most important question, namely whether civil sanctions of nullity were included in the Gaming Act, was answered in the negative.
-In the conclusion, it is considered decisive that the Gaming Act never had this civil law intention.
+The Attorney General has concluded that the key question – namely, whether civil law sanctions of nullity are provided for in the Gambling Act – must be answered in the negative.
+The conclusion holds that it is of decisive importance that the Gambling Act never intended to have this effect under civil law.

-The text of the Act, its legislative history, its objective, and its legal system offer no indication that the legislator intended the Gaming Act to prohibit the performance of legal acts.
-The legislator only intended to prohibit actual acts, such as “providing the opportunity.”
+The text of the Act, its legislative history, its purpose and its structure provide no indication that the legislature intended the Gambling Act to prohibit the performance of legal acts.
+The legislator intended to prohibit only the factual acts, such as ‘providing the opportunity’.

 Another important point, as also indicated in our previous publication, is that the Gaming Act is of an administrative and criminal law nature and that there was no room for a severe civil law sanction such as nullity, nor was this intended by the legislator.

-Such a sanction could have the undesirable side effect of undermining the purpose of the law, namely channeling.
-It could actually make it more attractive for consumers to participate with unlicensed providers, given the possibility of being able to ‘easily’ claim back any losses through legal action.
+Such a sanction could, in fact, have the undesirable side-effect of undermining the very purpose of the law, namely channelization It could, in fact, be more appealing for consumers to use unlicensed providers, given the possibility of being able to claim back any losses ‘easily’ through legal channels.

-This could have the effect of encouraging players to enter into gambling agreements with providers who do not have a license.
-Such a civil law sanction could therefore actually undermine the objectives of the Gaming Act (channeling, protecting consumers, and preventing crime).
-This is certainly true now that the battle between legal and illegal gambling has become more intense than ever.
+This could result in players entering into gambling agreements with providers who do not hold a licence.
+Consequently, such a civil law sanction could actually undermine the objectives of the Gambling Act (channelling, consumer protection and the prevention of crime).
+Especially now that the battle between legal and illegal gambling has flared up more fiercely than ever.

 Attorney General leaves room for different opinion by Supreme Court